thomasm1/java-devops/project0/README.md

 Main class in UserMain, Run as Java Application userMain.java --> line 83. update path
 	Welcome script file not found: 	C://Users/thoma/w/www/java-devops/project0/src/main/java/systemUser/scannertext.txt

+## Mathematics and Optimization:
+This app uses hashing algorithms to optimize the calculations of the inventory demo dataset.

+This app uses structs, in the formal sense of Solidity language, rather that C, etc.
+Structs, by definition. (computing, programming) A data structure, especially one that serves to group a number of fields (in contrast to an object-oriented class with methods) or one that is passed by value rather than by reference. noun.
 ## Application Description:
 The Car Dealership app is a console-based application that facilitates the purchasing of cars.
 An employee can add cars to the lot and manage offers for those cars, while a customer can view the cars on the lot and make offers.
 ## Functionalities: